JanHerca/urantiapedia/output/wikijs/en/article/Dick_Bain/The_Mythology_of_UB.md

 So, why did the authors include the Rodan papers?
 I suspect there were certain ideas contained in the source work used in the Rodan papers that the authors felt weren't covered elsewhere in the Jesus papers, so they inserted this information as a story.
 And after all, there were Greeks coming to see Jesus, and they certainly would have been familiar with Greek philosophy.
 Perhaps the Rodan papers give the story of the philosophical struggle these Greeks had in reconciling Greek philosophy with Jesus teachings.
 Should we feel annoyed that the authors didn't give us a hint that Rodan might be a fictional character?
 Is this yet another “time bomb”?[^2]

 Surely, the authors knew that some time someone would research the matter, and find the actual source of the ideas in the Rodan papers.
 Considering that this is an incident not reported in the Bible, it stands out as something to be investigated.
 Also, where else in the Jesus Papers is there such a dialogue between the Apostles and one individual?
 But all this does not destroy the truth carried in the Rodan papers.
 The concepts are just as true whether Rodan existed or not.
 And the concepts are those of one of our fellow mortals.
-There are several thousand such inclusions in the Jesus papers, according to the acknowledgement on [UB 121:8.12](/en/The_Urantia_Book/121#p8_12) of _The Urantia Book_.
+There are several thousand such inclusions in the Jesus papers, according to the acknowledgement on <a id="a75_636"></a>[UB 121:8.12](/en/The_Urantia_Book/121#p8_12) of _The Urantia Book_.
 Now we can read the papers without wondering who really wrote them; we know the human source of much of the material in the book.
 Perhaps we should be grateful to the authors for rescuing these thoughts from the trash bin of time and giving them back to us.

 ## The Fruits of Study